dalekswar/game/README.md

 9. How did they feel?
 10. What happened next?
 11. Who saw them?
-12. What was the consequence?
+12. They got to jail